PKhosravi-CityTech/BioMLScripts/QueryMate/README.md

 ## Getting Started

-To get started with QueryMate, follow these steps:
+To get started with QueryMate, follow these steps: Before following the steps, read the PDF file named BBK_QueryMate.pdf for full instructions.

 ### Prerequisites